go2tom42/PowerShell/Video/Normalize default track/README.md

 The script uses [MKVmerge](https://www.matroska.org) to find the default audio track in your video.
 If no track has the "Default" tag if picks the first audio track listed in the video file.
 Then it uses [MKVmerge](https://www.matroska.org) to demux the one audio track

-A new file is created when all is done.
+That extracted audio file is normalized to  [EBU R128](https://tech.ebu.ch/docs/tech/tech3341.pdf) standard using loudnorm via ffmpeg

+The normalized audio file is then remuxed back into the video, it will have the "Default" tag & be the 1st audio track in the video.

+When all id don you will have a new file.
 Say you started with yourfile.mkv, the finished file will be named yourfile.NORMALIZED.mkv.
-The original file IS NOT deleted incase something went wrong, I'm not that sure of my powershell skills.
-Verify the file is correct and delete the original
+The original file IS NOT deleted incase something went wrong. (you can uncomment last line to remove original file

-**How do I specify the input?**

-This script accepts two arguments, the file (required) and the commands you would use for **[ffmpeg-normalize](https://github.com/slhck/ffmpeg-normalize)**

-    -File c:\directory\file.mkv

-    -FFN '-v -ext m4a -c:a aac -b:a 192k -pr -e="-ac 2"'

-If you don't supply a -FFN the one listed above is what you will get

-## Example
+## Examples

 Normalize default track use AAC at 192k, it also downmixes audio to two channels:

+    .\Normalize.default.audio.track.ps1 "c:\ Folder with spaces\video.mkv"
-    .\Normalize.default.audio.track.ps1 -File "c:\ Folder with spaces\video.mkv" -FFN '-v -ext m4a -c:a aac -b:a 192k -pr -e="-ac 2"'
+    .\Normalize.default.audio.track.ps1 -File "c:\ Folder with spaces\video.mkv" -c ac3 -ext ac3 -b 384k -ar 480000

--File for locations with spaces use " " or ' ' around it

--FFN use ' ' around the command if it contains any " ", if not use either

 ## TO-DO

-Remove requirments for python & ffmpeg-normalize
+Add progressbars